 KITSAP COUNTY, Wash. - Heavy rains are likely to blame for a landslide on the Kitsap Peninsula north of Poulsbo that damaged at least two properties and forced evacuations, say officials.

-The damage occurred down a private road that leads to Seclusion Cove, which is situated along Hood Canal.
+The damage occurred down a private road, which is situated along Hood Canal.
 The Kitsap County Department of Emergency Management said nobody is allowed to access the neighborhood without escort.
 Out of the 8 homes evacuated, officials told Q13 News that 2 have been red-tagged, meaning they are not safe to inhabit.

 First responders said they could hear the slide moving while evacuating people from the neighborhood on Monday.